MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/ios.md

 ms.custom: sdk
 ---

-# Troubleshooting
+# iOS SDK Troubleshooting

 > [!div class="op_single_selector"]
 > * [Android](android.md)
 > * [iOS](ios.md)
 > * [Xamarin](xamarin.md)

-## 1. Issues during setup
+## Issues during setup

 1. In the console, look for an Assert log with the message - "Mobile Center SDK configured successfully".
 This verifies that the SDK is configured successfully.
 2. If you are using Cocoapods to integrate Mobile Center in your iOS app and run into an error with the message - `CocoaPods - Unable to find a specification for MobileCenter`, follow this [link](http://stackoverflow.com/questions/40785259/cocoapods-unable-to-find-a-specification-for-mobilecenter) to fix the issue.
 3. If you are manually integrating the SDK binaries, make sure you have modules enabled for your project.

-## 2. Analytics data doesn't show up in the portal
+## Analytics data doesn't show up in the portal

 1. Make sure you have integrated the SDK modules correctly.
 2. Make sure correct App Secret is included along with the `start:withServices:` method call.
 You can copy the exact `start:withServices:`-code by opening the app in the portal and navigating to Getting Started page.